Bake or Break

 1. Preheat oven to 325°F. Spray a 12-cup Bundt pan and set aside.

-2. Beat the butter, both sugars, and peanut butter at medium speed until fluffy.
-Add the vanilla.
-Add the eggs, one at a time, beating well after each addition.
+3. Using an electric mixer on medium speed, beat the butter, both sugars, and peanut butter at medium speed until fluffy.
+Add the vanilla, and then add the eggs, one at a time, beating well after each addition.

-5. Cool in pan for 10 minutes.
-Remove to a wire rack to cool completely.
+6. Cool the cake in the pan for 15 minutes.
+Then, remove from the pan to a wire rack to cool completely.
 Garnish, if desired, with confectioners' sugar.

 Notes